 “Obesity and depression are both global health problems that have a major impact on lives and are costly to health services,” explains lead author Dr. Jess Tyrrell.
 “We’ve long known there’s a link between the two, yet it’s unclear whether obesity causes depression or vice versa, and also whether it’s being overweight in itself or the associated health problems that can cause depression.”

 The study used genetic data to inspect the causal relationship between obesity and depression.
 The team wanted to understand whether a higher body mass index (BMI) was related to an increased risk of depression without the presence of other health conditions.
+Try out okinawa flat belly tonic.

 The researchers used genetic and medical data from 48,000 people with depression and compared it with in excess of 290,000 controls, making it the largest study to address this question to date.

 Overall, as expected, a higher BMI was associated with higher odds of depression.
 This association was stronger in women than men, confirming earlier findings.
 Women with a high BMI had a 21 percent increase in risk, compared with 8 percent in men.
+Learn more about visishield treatment.

 By investigating individuals with genes predisposing them to obesity but without ones that predispose them to metabolic conditions, such as diabetes — referred to as a “favorable metabolic profile” — the researchers could separate out the psychological component of obesity.